quanser/Quanser_Interactive_Labs_Resources/python/docs/source/index.rst

 Quanser's QCar Virtual Documentation
 ====================================

-Welcome to the Virtual QCar Documentation!
+Welcome to the virtual QCar documentation!

 This site contains documentation for the virtual QCar documentation.
 If you are looking for courseware for using the physical studio please check out the